jacjose55/Analytics_ds_articles/Data-Informed/README.md

-##This repo contains the scripts to reproduce examples for articles published on data-informed.com
+##This repo contains the scripts and data files to reproduce examples for articles published on data-informed.com